 We’re here to help STOP THE PAIN

 Call 214-556-0555 or Email Us to make an appointment with our expert cervical lordosis doctors.

 In-house Imaging Means you get Immediate Diagnostic Care

-Southwest Scoliosis Institute’s advanced in-house X-ray system allows doctors to rapidly scan, diagnose, and begin treating our patients.
+Southwest Scoliosis and Spine Institute’s advanced in-house X-ray system allows doctors to rapidly scan, diagnose, and begin treating our patients.
 It also means that you don’t need to travel to an offsite imaging facility.

 After checking in at our office, a technician will escort you to the exam room.
 Then you will sit or stand in the scanning booth for up to 25 seconds while the X-ray gets taken.
 The doctor can then quickly review the images from the exam.
 The doctor will then discuss your results with you to determine the next steps.

 Low Dose Radiation Benefits for Adults and Children

 Based on other 2D imaging, our system delivers 50 to 85 percent less radiation than most X-ray systems.
 For a full-body 3D scan, EOS uses 800–1000 times less radiation than a similar CT scan.